Mkb tick suction. Tick bite: how to recognize dangerous symptoms and provide help? Manifestations of hemorrhagic fever

 or

-To improve microcirculation and rheological properties of blood, with an antiplatelet purpose(taking into account the indicators of the coagulogram):
+To improve microcirculation and rheological properties of blood, for antiplatelet purposes(taking into account coagulogram indicators):

 or